© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Ambient temperature and humidity also can have a significant effect on the strength and performance properties of many materials from which consumer products are made.
 This applies particularly to natural materials (for example cotton – which is stronger when wet – leather and wood) but also to man-made materials (hydrolysis of polyurethane, heat softening of plastics, weakening of adhesive bonds).

 SATRA has a range of climatic chambers that enable us to simulate a wide range of moderate and extreme environments.
-Our most versatile chamber operates between -40°C (-40°F) and +40°C (+104°F) with humidity levels up to 99% relative humidity.
+Our most versatile chamber operates between -40°C (-40°F) and +40°C (+104°F) with humidity levels up to 99 per cent relative humidity.
 The room is big enough to comfortably accommodate several people or house a treadmill or large items of test equipment.
 The chamber’s internal temperature and humidity is continuously controlled and monitored.
-Thermography can be used to record temperature distribution over large areas at a glance.
+SATRA has two thermal imaging cameras which can be used to record temperature distribution over large areas at a glance.
+As well as recording annotated still images, we can record thermal video of many subects or dynamic changes in temperature.

 Assessing permeability of water-resistant breathable materials